azkhanmhd/Minecraft-Plugins/CustomNPCShop/README.md

 trades:
   trade_id:
     priceItem1:              # First payment item (required)
-      displayItem: "..."     # What shows in GUI
-      check:
-        materialAndCmd: "MATERIAL:CMD"  # What to check in inventory
+      displayItem: "..."     # The item to renew and check
-        amount: 2
+      amount: 2              # How many required

     priceItem2: null         # Second payment (optional)

     rewardItem:              # What player receives
       item: "..."
       amount: 1

-rotation:                    # Optional rotation system
-  enableRotation: false
-  displayPerRotation: 5
-  rotationTimer: "24h"
 ```

+**How it works:**
+1. `displayItem` is renewed using MMOItems/ItemBuilder
+2. Material + CustomModelData extracted from renewed item
+3. Player's inventory checked for matching Material+CMD
+4. Amount validated

+**No manual Material checking needed!** The system automatically extracts it from the displayItem.

 ### **Item Format Examples**